HAW-Process-Automation/Constraint-Detection/docs/_sources/usecases.rst.txt

    Figure 2: UI for use case 1

 After the Add-on has finished the analysis, the table in the user interface is populated with the Top 30 of the most constrained/saturated signals in descending order.
-The table gives you a signal name and path, so that signals with high indices can be found easier in the treemap in the workbench.
+The table gives you a signal name and path, so that signals with a high 'Constrained/Saturated Time %' can be found easier in the treemap in the workbench.
 In addition, the table can be sorted by every column which gives you the option to target specific signal types or plant sections.

 .. figure:: /images/table_use_case_1.png